sterndata/sdsplugin/readme.txt

           returns years since a year number.
 For example, In business for [years-since start="1960"] years.

 == Changelog ==
- =20150830a=
+ =20150930=
+  change version number format to work better with WordPress and github updater =20150830a=
  # added "years-since"
  =20150830=